pcichowicz/test_ionome/README.md

 ```

 ### Running Ionome package
 In order for this to work, you should have two files located in the `config` directory:
+1. config.yaml
+2. run_id_samples.csv (run_id should be the name of your experiment/name of run,etc)
 - <details>
     <summary>see config example</summary>